UPDATED JUL 14, 2020

 You won’t struggle to find hiking options in Boulder, but the massive amount of options might be overwhelming.
 Wondering where to start?
 We’re here to help.
 So load up that pack and get started with a few trails from our list to experience some of the best in Colorado.

 The Woods Quarry Trail is a mild 2.9-mile loop that starts in Chautauqua Park.
 It follows the McClintock Trail to Enchanted Mesa and heads uphill to an old stone cabin.
-At the cabin, you’re about halfway through and will start a short, steep climb to the quarry.
-Make it happen; the quarry is an awesome spot for a pit stop.
-Prior hikers have arranged the large sandstone slabs into shapes of chairs, sofas, and tables (perfect feng shui).
+At the cabin, you’re about halfway through and will start a short, steep climb to a quarry that makes the perfect pit stop.
+Prior hikers have arranged the large sandstone slabs into shapes of chairs, sofas, and tables.
 The downhill return connects back with the Mesa Trail to finish the loop.
-But if you’re jonesing for more mileage, take the Mesa Trail to Bluebell Road and connect with Bluebell-Baird Trail.
-Follow Bluebell-Baird north and then head east on Baseline Trail to get back to the trailhead.
+But for more mileage, you can take the Mesa Trail to Bluebell Road and connect with Bluebell-Baird Trail.

 This hike starts out at the NCAR Trailhead, and there is plenty of parking in the NCAR lot.
-It is only 2.5 miles round-trip, but gains about 1,000 feet.
-It is a short, moderate hike for people of all abilities.
-Alert: the cave itself is now closed year-round to protect the bats in the cave from White-Nose Syndrome, a deadly disease for hibernating bats.
-The disease has yet to spread to Colorado, and we’d like to keep it that way.
+It is only 2.5 miles round-trip but gains about 1,000 feet.
+This short, moderate hike is great for people of all abilities.
+As of July 2019, the cave itself is closed year-round to protect the bats in the cave from White-Nose Syndrome, a deadly disease for hibernating bats.

-If you haven’t tried this 3.5-mile roundtrip hike is a a great way to spend an afternoon.
+This 3.5-mile roundtrip hike is a a great way to spend an afternoon.
 Once you reach the summit of this hike, you’ll see why it's called the Royal Arch.
-It’s beautiful and unique.
-Totally Instagrammable.
-Be careful after rain or snow, this trail can get quite muddy and slippery as it runs through Bluebell Canyon – trekking poles are helpful on this one.
-While dogs are welcome on this trail, its narrowness and popularity of this trail can make it a little trickier for pups on busy days (weekends).
+However, after rain or snow, this trail can get quite muddy and slippery as it runs through Bluebell Canyon – trekking poles are helpful on this one.
+While dogs are welcome on this trail, its narrowness and popularity can make it a little trickier for pups during the crowded weekends.